Lagden's bushshrike

 Lagden's bushshrike (Malaconotus lagdeni) is a bird species in the bushshrike family (Malaconotidae) native to Africa.
 It is a stocky bird with yellow or orange-yellow underparts, olive green upperparts, a grey head and heavy bill.
-Two subspecies are recognised, one found in west Africa and one in central Africa.
+Two subspecies are recognised.

 Taxonomy

 Richard Bowdler Sharpe described the species in 1884 as Laniarius lagdeni, from a specimen collected in the vicinity of Kumasi in Ghana.
 However there were no further sightings of the species in this locale for the whole 20th century.
 He named it in honour of Sir Godfrey Yeatman Lagden, an English diplomat who served as Chief Clerk to the Secretary of the State of Transvaal and Secretary to Sir Owen Lanyon.